selfdriven-engagement/governance/docs/pages/roadmap.md

 ### 2026

-We are currently in planning for 2026, including our *seldriven Reflect & Project* in Berlin November 2025.
+We are currently in planning for 2026, including our *selfdriven Reflect & Project* in Berlin November 2025.

 ---

-## Projects
+## Small Items
 - skillzeb.io - SKILL.md
 - handshake
 - x402